Quick Stats

 Strategic Considerations

-For foundations with "preselected organizations only" policies:
+For foundations with "preselected organisations only" policies:

 - This language often indicates a family foundation with specific interests and connections